kamrava/Reboot-DSL-Modem/README.md

 <h3>What is this Script ?</h3>

-This a bash script which allowsyou  to rebootyour DSL-Modems.
+This is a bash script which allowsyou  to rebootyour DSL-Modems.

 Notice : This script is written for D-Link 2730U.
 If doesn't work for your model, try to change it.